poga/lua53-notes/src/introduction.md

 ## How to read this book

 **Reading code is personal**.
 It's different from reading a book.
 It's trying to understand the design of a system.
-It's non-linear, tear down, cross referencing, experiment, put it back together, and repeat.
+It's non-linear, tearing down, cross-referencing, experimenting, put it back together, and repeat.

 This book is not a comprehensive, line-by-line explanation.
 This book is a tour guide.
 It's a companion, instead of a replacement, of your journey.